Azure/bicep-reps/active/0000-bicep-version-pinning.md

 ### Update Bicep CLI
 #### New commands
 There are various tools that will need to respect the version constraints and install the appropriate Bicep version, for example AzCLI and Ev2 PS cmdlet & CLI.
 These tools are written in varying languages (AzCLI is written in Python, Ev2 CLI is written in Go).
 Having the bicepconfig.json discovery logic and version constraint parsing spread across multiple tools would be problematic if we decided to change how bicepconfig.json resolution works (e.g. if we added merge semantics).
-In order to avoid having version discovery and parsing logic spread across multiple tools that work with the Bicep, we introduce a new `resolve-version` command within the Bicep CLI that the aforementioned tools can invoke to determine what version constraints apply to [a] given Bicep file(s), i.e.
+In order to avoid having version discovery and parsing logic spread across multiple tools that work with the Bicep, we introduce a new `versioning` command within the Bicep CLI that the aforementioned tools can invoke to determine what version constraints apply to [a] given Bicep file(s), i.e.

-- `bicep resolve-version -f <file or glob> --max-compatible --versions <array-of-versions>`: Returns the maximum compatible version among a provided list of version that satisfies the version constraint for the file(s) specified:
+- `bicep versioning max-compatible -f <file or glob> --versions <array-of-versions>`: Returns the maximum compatible version among a provided list of version that satisfies the version constraint for the file(s) specified:
     - Looks at the bicep file (or iterates each file if glob is provided) and resolves the version constraint from the closest bicepconfig.json to the bicep file.
         - We could try to determine the _effective version range_ by combining the version ranges into one and then use the effective version range to find the maximum satisfying version from the provided list of versions.
 Albeit potentially faster, the implementation would likely be complex.
         - A simpler approach would be to iterate through the version constraints and for each constraint, determine the maximum satisfying version from the versions provided in the command input and performing the logic for the scenarios outlined below.